 Nickie with: Gani and Pricing (a married couple who run things while Nickie is not there and have been with her since the beginning); Jerome and Oyen (two original kids from the orphanage).

 OUR LADY OF LA SALETTE

-The Missionaries of Our Lady of La Salette were founded in 1852 by Bp.
-Philbert de Bruillard, Bishop of Grenoble, France, and presently serve in some 25 countries
+The Missionaries of Our Lady of La Salette were founded in 1852 by Bishop Philbert de Bruillard of Grenoble, and now serve in some 25 countries.

 OUR LADY OF LA SALETTE

 I guess my story starts way back on the 6th June 1981.
 That was the first time I went to St. Peters Church Dagenham.
 Dagenham is an industrial town about 15 miles from the centre of London.
 St. Peters is one of only four La Salette Churches in England; and I must admit I had never heard of La Salette until I went there.
 One Sunday after Mass the parish Priest approached me and asked me to join the choir!

 ME!….
 I thought he must be joking.
 I could not sing; but anyway I said yes, as we always say “yes” to Father don’t we?

 The following Saturday the phone rang; it was Father asking me not only to sing, but also to lead the congregation.
 There was no choir, I was the choir… this time I didn’t think he was joking, I thought he was crazy!
 I could not sing;

 Yet, here was a Priest asking me to stand up in front of the whole Church and sing.
 Surely they would all laugh at me just as my mother had; but what could I do?
 I had no choice.